-NURS 540 Communication in Nursing (3) This course focuses on deeper development of interpersonal, interprofessional, and organizational communication skills necessary to provide coordinate quality care and promote effective working relationships in various health care, academic, and other settings.
-Concepts of effective communication, organizational process which enhance communication, power structures and group dynamics, conflict and conflict resolution, teams, team work and team leadership will be examined.
-Pre/co requisite: NURS 500.
+NURS 540 Communication in Nursing (3) This course focuses on advanced development of interpersonal, interprofessional, and organizational communication skills necessary to promote effective working relationships as well as provide and coordinate quality care for diverse audiences within health care systems across varied settings.
+Factors that affect personal communication, organizational communication, motivational theories, team leadership and dynamics, crisis and conflict management, and health information communication will be examined.
+Pre/co-requisites: NURS 500 and NURS 501.

 NURS 550 Statistics for Nursing (3) This course assists nurse leaders and educators understand and apply fundamental concepts of statistical reasoning to evidence based practice in order to improve health care practice, teaching, and patient outcomes.
 Students will examine basic statistical concepts needed to judge the quality of research evidence used in practice and gain proficiency in the use Excel and statistical software packages.
-Pre/co requisite: NURS 500.
+Pre/co-requisites: NURS 500 and NURS 501.

 NURS 560 Quality Improvement and Safety (3) This course focuses on developing advanced understanding and knowledge of continuous quality improvement and thus safety within health care organizations.
 Students will examine various quality improvement principles, methods, tools, and performance measures effective nurse leaders and educators employ to create cultures of safety and lead the way for quality improvement.
-Pre/co requisite: NURS 500.
+Pre/co-requisites: NURS 500 and NURS 501.

-NURS 570 Translating Scholarship into Practice (3) his course builds upon prior knowledge of statistics and evidence based practice to develop skills of analyzing, interpreting, and translating research findings into practice and teaching.
+NURS 570 Translating Scholarship into Practice (3) This course builds upon prior knowledge of statistics and evidence based practice to develop skills of analyzing, interpreting, and translating research findings into practice and teaching.
 Students will explore how to: apply research outcomes within various practice and educational settings to resolve practice issues; lead the health care teams to implement evidence-based practice; use translational research skills to lead continuous improvement processes; and be a role model for lifelong learning.
-Pre/co requisite: NURS 500, NURS 550.
+Prerequisite: NURS 550.
+Pre/co-requisites: NURS 500 and NURS 501.

 NURS 610 Advanced Pathophysiology and Pharmacology for Nurse Educators (3) This course builds upon prior knowledge of human pathophysiology and pharmacology.
 Students will develop an in-depth understanding of pathophysiology from a molecular to a system's perspective.
 Select pharmacological concepts are explored in-depth and in relation to pathophysiology and related disease states.
 Students apply principles learned to real-world practice situations.
-Pre/co requisite: NURS 500.
+Pre/co-requisites: NURS 500 and NURS 501.

 NURS 620 Advanced Health Assessment for Nurse Educators (2) This course builds upon prior knowledge of health assessment and provides students with advanced knowledge and skills needed to conduct a comprehensive and holistic health assessment of individuals across the lifespan.
 Emphasis is on collection, interpretation, and synthesis of relevant historical, genetic, biological, cultural, psychosocial, and physical data as well as evidence-based practice concepts related to health promotion and disease prevention.
 This course includes 45 hours (1 credit) of clinical practice.
+Pre/co-requisites: NURS 500 and NURS 501.
 Co-requisite: NURS 620C.
-Pre/co requisite: NURS 500.

-NURS 620C Advanced Health Assessment for Nurse Educators Clinical (1) This supervised, 45 clock hour clinical experience provides students' opportunity to develop and hone advanced health assessment skills.
-Students demonstrate ability to conduct a comprehensive and holistic advance health assessment of select individuals across the lifespan as well as provide evidence based teaching related to health promotion and disease prevention.
-Co-requisite: NURS 620.
+NURS 620C Advanced Health Assessment for Nurse Educators Clinical (1) This supervised, 45 clock hour clinical experience provides opportunity for students to develop advanced health assessment skills, conduct holistic single system and comprehensive advanced health assessments of select individuals across the lifespan, provide evidence based teaching related to health promotion and disease prevention, and hone communication skills.
+Prerequisite: Active, unencumbered RN license.
+Corequisite: NURS 620.